The latest Google Penguin updates have greatly changed the link building game, making it a very different task with new rules and considerations.

 Even with the new algorithms, quality content remains key.
 Write detailed case studies, 101 lists, feature exclusive interviews, and more.
 Promote your content via social media networks and reach out to others and ask for a link.

 To enhance the effectiveness of this tactic, work to expand your network to include well known bloggers who will be willing to share your work.
-Remember that to have impact and remain relevant, you must be consistent – writing one great piece every six months isn’t going to cut it here.
+Remember that to have an impact and remain relevant, you must be consistent – writing one great piece every six months isn’t going to cut it here.

 7. Guest blogging